This post contains affiliate links. I may earn a small commission at no extra cost to you. Thank you for your support!

 As you call out each symbol, take a moment to talk about what it represents.
 For example, when a child marks the crescent moon, I explain that the crescent moon is often associated with the start of Ramadan.
 Or, when the prayer mat is called, I explain that Muslims pray five times a day. - Celebrate and Reflect

 At the end of the game, I like to take a few minutes to reflect on what we’ve learned.
-We talk about the importance of kindness and generosity, and how Ramadan is a time for helping others.
+We talk about the importance of kindness and generosity, and how this month is a time for helping others.
 I also make sure to celebrate the children who played, regardless of who won!

 - Inclusive: It’s a wonderful way to include all children in the conversation, even if they aren’t celebrating Ramadan themselves.
 It fosters a sense of understanding and respect for others’ traditions.